Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 One of the most common mistakes is saving your seed phrase in your phone's photo gallery or notes.
 It's convenient, but dangerous.

-The second mistake is sending cryptocurrencies to the wrong network or the wrong address.
+The second mistake is sending cryptocurrency over the wrong network or to the wrong address.
 Before every transaction, check that the recipient's address is correct.

-The third mistake is keeping large amounts of money in a mobile wallet or on an exchange without additional security measures.
-For larger savings, it’s better to use an offline wallet.
+The third mistake is keeping large amounts of cryptocurrency in a mobile wallet or on an exchange without additional safeguards.
+An offline wallet is a better option for larger holdings.

-A wallet is useful not only for buying but also for selling cryptocurrencies.
-If you want to sell BTC and receive cash at a Bitcoin ATM, you must send the cryptocurrency from your wallet to the specified transaction address.
+A wallet is useful not only for buying but also for selling cryptocurrency.
+To sell BTC and collect cash from a Bitcoin ATM, you must send the cryptocurrency from your wallet to the transaction address provided.

 In practice, this means that the wallet should allow users to conveniently scan a QR code, select the appropriate network fee, and quickly confirm the transaction.

-Before making a sale, always check that the selected network and cryptocurrency match the instructions on the screen or the operator's website.
+Before selling, always check that the selected network and cryptocurrency match the instructions on the ATM screen or operator's website.

 Summary